adityayedetore/adityayedetore.github.io/_pages/about.md

   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  address:

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---
 I am currently a graduate student in  the Linguistics Department at Boston University, working under [Professor Najoung Kim](https://najoungkim.github.io).
 I am interested how meanings are represented in the mind, and the consequences of that representational format for downstream processing.